tiagofcardoso/speech-therapy-game/README.md

 - **Visual Feedback**: Audio visualization to show when the user is speaking
 - **Adaptation for European Portuguese**: Interface and content adapted for users in Portugal
 - **Progression System**: Tracking progress and adapting difficulty to the user's level
+- **Tutor Voice**: Spoken instructions and feedback using natural-sounding text-to-speech

 ## MCP (Model Context Protocol) Agent Architecture